 But all is not lost.
 We can reverse this trend and take control of our health and our lives.
 The question is: Can we re-create a culture of everyday cooking in millions of American households?
 Can we rebuild a culture in which the art of cooking and life at the dinner table is resurrected?

 I believe we can, and we have already seen some evidence of it.
-While the prime-time hours of the Food Network look more like ancient Rome’s gladiator games and gluttony fests, a new channel, the Cooking Channel, dedicated to shows that teach us how to cook, has sprung up, taking us step by step through recipes, just like their public television counterparts.
+While the prime-time hours of the Food Network look more like ancient Rome’s gladiator games and gluttony fests, its polar opposite, the Cooking Channel, seems dedicated to programs that teach us how to cook, taking us step by step through recipes, (despite reruns of Chopped and Cupcake Wars thrown in).
+The art of cooking and eating well is alive and well.

 So while America may not actually be cooking just yet, there is a spark, a glimmer of hope that we are ready to head back to our kitchens and begin to rebuild a culture of real food and its preparation.